wmahlous/adventostaffing/README.md

 Note: The main URL is defined at the top of sainsburys_webpage_scraper.py (RIPE_FRUITS_URL = ...).
 If connection failed for this URL then the resulting JSON string will be empty as the main page is crucial.
 If connection failed for one of the embedded links (there will be one link per product) then the product will be skipped (and warning message issued as mentioned in previous point).

 Other errors that may be displayed would mostly be a result of the errors above, in particular the "XPath expression failed" error.
+Those would be specific errors detailing exactly which field couldn't be retrieved as a result of failure.